 Posted on: 30-10-2012 | By: technology | In: Windows Phone 8

-As you all surely know, and if you do not know and I tell you that I'm here, the brand new SDK for Windows Phone 8 is only possible to install it on machines with 64-bit operating systems.
+As you all surely know, and if you do not know and I tell you that's why I'm here, the brand new SDK for Windows Phone 8 is only possible to install it on machines with 64-bit operating systems.

-What is the reason?, Well, surely there will be many, but one of them is that the new emulator to test our applications, it is not an emulator to use as we had in Windows Phone 7.5, but an image of virtualized OS through Hyper-V technology of Microsoft and this technology is only compatible with 64-bit systems as you can see in their requirements .
+What is the reason?, Well, surely will be many, but one of them is that the new emulator to test our applications, it is not an emulator to use as we had in Windows Phone 7.5, but an image SO virtualized through Hyper-V technology and Microsoft technology is only compatible with 64-bit systems as you can see on your requirements .

-This to me means a great advantage over the previous emulator versions.
-On the one hand gives it greater stability and greater performance, on the other hand the launch multiple emulators at the same time is quite a task simpler than before, the management of images from our Windows Phone emulated now are manageable and not as before they were a single file and sometimes we had to stick with the session files that were hanged and others ...
+This to me means a great advantage over previous versions emulator.
+On the one hand gives it greater stability and better performance, on the other hand throwing various emulators while a rather more easily than before homework is done, the management of images from our Windows Phone emulated are now manageable and not as before they were a single file and sometimes we had to stick with the session files that were hanged and others ...

-Well, get to work and we will prepare to launch our brand new site emulator and view their full potential.
+Well, get to work and we will prepare us to launch our brand new site emulator and see their potential.

-Go the first on the forehead, Visual Studio warns me kindly that you may not be enabled in the BIOS support for hardware virtualization, needed to launch Hyper-V and therefore the emulator.
+Go the first on the forehead, Visual Studio warns me kindly that you may not have enabled in the BIOS support for hardware virtualization necessary to launch Hyper-V and therefore the emulator.

-But the first serious test whether our system is capable of running Hyper-V and if we have the hardware necessary for this.
+But first serious test whether our system is capable of running Hyper-V and if we have the hardware required to do so.
 I remind you that we need our machines run the Hardware-assisted virtualization , SLAT (Second Level Address Translation) and DEP (hardware-based Data Execution Prevention).

-If this sounds like Chinese and you have no clue what I'm talking the best is unburden this small utility from Microsoft, called Coreinfo to check all these requirements.
+If this sounds like a Chinese and have no clue what I'm talking the best is unburden this small Microsoft utility called Coreinfo to check all these requirements.

-Just after unburden Coreinfo, execute it on the command line with administrator permissions, with the-v
+Just after unburden Coreinfo, run it on the command line with administrator, with the-v

 C: \> Coreinfo.exe-v

-This will display a data set of our processor capabilities.
+This will show us a range of data capabilities of our processor.

-We must ensure we have an asterisk in the last 2 features, capacity and SLAT hardware virtualization presente.y tell us that the Hypervisor is present.
+We must ensure that we have an asterisk in the last 2 features, capacity virtualization and SLAT Hardware presente.y to tell us that the Hypervisor is present.